2006 SOUNDSTAGE.COM AWARDS PICCOLO AND MICRO

 "For my Linn Sondek turntable, phono cables have to pass through a plastic clamp (called a P clip) that secures them to the turntable base to prevent vibrations or torsional forces on the phono cable from passing to the base of the tonearm.
 The Crystal Cable phono cables were so small in diameter that they were difficult to clamp with the P clip."

-"Although the Piccolo sounded good, it lacked the startling clarity of the Micro.
+"Although the Piccolo sounded good, it lacked the starting clarity of the Micro.
 Spending the additional $200 for the Micro is a no-brainer."